allegory-software/allegory-sdk/WHY-WEB-SUCKS.md

 	https://bugzilla.mozilla.org/show_bug.cgi?id=1335265

-This is not some obscure situation that you never run into, this is core flexbox functionality.
-Stuff like this wastes hours of valuable programmer time, bewilders and frustrates the programmer making them less productive, etc.
+This is not some obscure case that you never run into, this is core flexbox functionality.
+And you can't fix this with JavaScript, unless you draw your entire web app on a giant canvas and do your own layouting and styling from scratch in JS (some people had done just that and they're probably happy).